Once you have decided to sell your home, it’s time to prepare for the next stages of the sales process:

 - Start an inventory that lists fixtures and fittings included within the sale.
 This can be referred to as a TA10.

-- There is some ambiguity but generally, think of ‘fixtures’ as items fixed to the floor or walls and ‘fittings’ as free-standing items.
+- There is some ambiguity when it comes to fixtures and fittings, but generally, think of ‘fixtures’ as items fixed to the floor or walls and ‘fittings’ as free-standing items.

 - Fixtures can include kitchen units, built-in wardrobes and cupboards, bathroom suites and cupboards.